CodeShayk/ApiAggregator/README.md

 }
 ```
 ### Step 2.
 Create Api Aggregated
-Api Aggregate is the composition of apis to hydrate the aggrgated contract.
-To create an Api Aggregate derive from `ApiAggregate<TContract>` base class where TContract is Agggregated Contract(ie. Implementation of IContract).
+`Api Aggregate` is the composition of apis configured to obtain an aggregated data populated contract.
+To create an Api Aggregate derive from `ApiAggregate<TContract>` class where `TContract` is an implementation of IContract (ie. Agggregated Contract).

 Example.
 ```